RutledgePaulV/django-commands/README.md

 - Allow commands to take arbitrary amount of keys consisting of data of the following types and correctly upload them, pass thorough validation, and reach the handler in a directly usable format.
+  - Blob
+  - File
   - String
-  - String Arrays
-  - Number
+  - Float
-  - Number Arrays
+  - Integer
   - Object*
-  - Object* Arrays
-  - File
+  - String Array
-  - File Arrays
+  - Float Array
-  - Blob
+  - Integer Array
-  - Blob Arrays
+  - Object* Array

-_*Object types consist of a standard JavaScript object that combines any number of the other types using string keys_
+_*For django-commands, object types consist of a standard JavaScript object that may combine any of the other types except for Blobs and Files.
+Currently there is no specification for expressing nested types requirements, so specifying the object type only guarantees you'll receive a dictionary in the command handler._

 ## Installation